John Paul Hayes II

 2018 - 2019: Noventum Custom Software, noventum.us

-Remotely develops custom software.
+Remotely developed custom software.
 Here are some examples:

 - Homeless Management Web Application

 - SiteSpinner WordPress Plugin